-That the school has appropriate policies in place that make it clear that sexual harassment, online sexual abuse and sexual violence (including sexualised language) is unacceptable, with appropriate sanctions and support in place.
+The school has appropriate policies in place that make it clear that sexual harassment, online sexual abuse and sexual violence (including sexualised language) is unacceptable, with appropriate sanctions and support in place.

-That the school's staff have appropriate knowledge of KCSIE 2022 part 5 guidance.
+Staff have appropriate knowledge of KCSIE 2022 part 5 guidance.

-That all children are supported to report concerns about harmful sexual behaviour freely.
+All children are supported to report concerns about harmful sexual behaviour freely.
 That concerns are taken seriously and dealt with swiftly and appropriately, and children are confident that this is case.
 And that comprehensive records of all allegations are kept.